© [Paolese ] /Adobe Stock

 – Providing a more secure printing environment and reduce costs associated with security renovations at local Deputy Registrar agencies.

-Please remember that the standard State of Ohio Driver Licenses and Identification cards issued prior to July 2, 2018, will not be accepted by TSA after October 1, 2020.
-A standard driver’s license or identification card will need to be used in conjunction with a passport or other acceptable documents approved by the Transportation Security Administration (TSA), in order to fly commercially or to access a federal facility or military base.
+Please remember that the standard State of Ohio Driver Licenses and Identification cards issued prior to July 2, 2018, will not be accepted by TSA after October 1, 2021.
+A standard driver’s license or identification card will need to be used in conjunction with a passport or other acceptable documents approved by the Transportation Security Administration (TSA), to fly commercially or to access a federal facility or military base.

 **All of the above information has been obtained from the State of Ohio Bureau of Motor Vehicles website.